 Another place to check is the cash drawer.
 If the drawer keeps on coming up short, it's helpful for security to review the day's footage to determine if money is being stolen or simply incorrectly counted.

-Administrative and paperwork errors make up approximately 16 percent of shrinkage.
+Administrative errors can also cause shrinkage.
 Simple pricing mistakes due to markups or markdowns can cost retailers quite a bit, so it's crucial to have good protections in place, and use simple, easy-to-understand accounting systems and programs.

-A solid practice of cycle counting your inventory can have a huge impact here as well.
-Many errors in the POS system can be uncovered with this practice before the inventory is sold and it becomes shrinkage.
+Poor record keeping and inventory management cause shrinkage.
+A solid practice of cycle counting your inventory can greatly reduce shrinkage.
+Many errors in the point-of-sale (POS) system can be uncovered with this practice before the inventory is sold and becomes shrinkage.

-The smallest percentage of shrink is vendor fraud, which is responsible for about 7 percent of shrinkage.
-Retailers report vendor fraud occurs most when outside vendors come into a store to stock inventory.
+A small percentage of shrink is due to vendor fraud.
+Retailers report that most vendor fraud occurs when outside vendors come into a store to stock inventory.

-The smallest and perhaps most frustrating segment of retail shrinkage is chalked up to unknown causes, according to the National Retail Security Survey.
-Roughly 6 percent of all losses are not able to be accounted for under any of the other categories.
-They are simply mysteries.
+The smallest and perhaps most frustrating segment of retail shrinkage is due to unknown causes, according to the National Retail Security Survey.
+Roughly 6% of all losses are not able to be accounted for under any of the other categories.